2nthony/dvan/docs/guide/introduction.md

 # Introduction
-Dvan is a SPA generator powered by modern web tech, using Vue and webpack.
+Dvan is a static website generator powered by Vue server-side rendering and webpack.

 ## Features
 - 🚀 Zero config by default